Veterinary Hearing Tests in Annapolis

 The Brainstem-Auditory-Evoked-Response (BAER) test is the only 100% reliable method for determining that a dog is deaf.
 More importantly, it can accurately detect dogs that are unilaterally deaf (deaf in just one ear).
-Bilaterally deaf dogs are usually easy to identify as they do not respond to any noises, including very loud or startling sounds.
-Unilateral deaf dogs are notoriously difficult to identify because they compensate very well for the loss of hearing in one ear.
+Bilaterally deaf dogs are usually easy to identify, as they do not respond to any noises, including very loud or startling sounds.
+Unilaterally deaf dogs are notoriously difficult to identify because they compensate very well for the loss of hearing in one ear.
 Dog breeding associations that recognize deafness as a problem in the breed have specific recommendations for breeding BAER-tested dogs.

 BAER testing detects electrical activity in the inner ear and auditory pathways in the brain in response to a click that is produced and directed into the ear with a foam insert earphone.
 The test produces characteristic waveforms that occur within 6 milliseconds of the click.
 Each ear is tested individually and is judged as “normal” or “deaf”.
-Total time for the test is between 5-10 minutes per dog.
-Testing is painless with the most obvious objection being restraint or inserting the subcutaneous needles (comparable to acupuncture needles).
+The total time for the test is between 5-10 minutes per dog.
+Testing is painless, with the most obvious objection being restraint or inserting the subcutaneous needles (comparable to acupuncture needles).
 Sedation is rarely needed for testing.
 Following the test, a printout of the recorded waveforms and a certificate of BAER test results is provided to the owner/breeder.

 Please note that a puppy must be at least six weeks of age in order to get an accurate result